xitop/edzed/docs/FSM.rst

   Return the block's output value computed from the internal state data.

-  Return :const:`edzed.UNDEF` to leave the output unchanged.
+  Return :const:`UNDEF` to leave the output unchanged.

   The default implementation outputs a fixed ``False`` value.